michaelhaaf/2W6-W23/md/lectures/week5.md

 }
 ```

-The sidebar element gets narrower, but the rest of the boxes stay in the exact same position.
+The sidebar element gets narrower, but the rest of the boxes stay in the same position.
 All the blocks are still rendered vertically one after another.
 This is the behavior we’ll be changing with floats.

 ## Floating an Element